2010 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2010-P Satin Finish Special Strike Dime Value

-The 2010-P satin finish dime marks the end of a six-year experimental program (2005-2010) that distinguished mint set coins from circulation strikes.
-With 583,897 pieces struck, this represents Philadelphia’s final use of the specialized surface treatment before its discontinuation in 2011.
+The 2010-P satin finish dime marks the end of a six-year experimental program (2005–2010) that gave mint set coins a distinct look separate from circulation strikes.
+With 583,897 pieces struck, this is Philadelphia’s final use of the specialized surface treatment before its permanent discontinuation.

-Introduced in 2005, the process used sand-blasted dies and burnished planchets struck under higher pressure to create a distinctive velvet-like texture—softer than brilliant uncirculated strikes yet different from mirror-finish proofs.
-The Mint promoted this as providing “consistency for United States Mint uncirculated products” with premium collector appeal.
+Introduced in 2005, the process used sand-blasted dies and burnished planchets struck under higher-than-normal pressure to create a distinctive velvet-like, matte texture — softer than a brilliant uncirculated coin, yet entirely different from the mirror fields of a proof.
+The Mint marketed this as providing consistency and a premium collector aesthetic for annual Uncirculated Mint Set buyers.

 2010-P Satin Finish Special Strike Dime Price/Grade Chart